monomere/pshine/README.md

 >
 > `fatal: Fetched in submodule path 'vendor/owl', but it did not contain <...>.
 Direct fetching of that commit failed.`
 >
-> You can ignore it, it will be fixed later and doesn't impact anything right now.
+> You can ignore it; it's going to be fixed later and doesn't impact anything right now.

 ### Script